-What is the Student Research Portfolio?
+What is the Interdisciplinary Arts Research Project?

 unique opportunity to engage in primary research and develop skills using the MRC’s extensive online archive holdings as part of a dedicated student research group